 Advanced Placements, or AP's, are USA qualifications which can be taken all over the world.
 The exam board which sets them is called College Board.

-When reading this page, note that in addition to AP exams, in most cases we would normally expect to see
+When reading this page, note that in addition to AP exams, we would expect to see

 - high pass marks on your school qualification if you have also taken the USA High School Diploma or a high school diploma or certificate from another country.

 - a high score on the SAT (I) Reasoning Test or ACT.

 - a Written Assessment, if this is required for your course at Cambridge (please check the applying information on the relevant subject page and be careful as some written assessments require early registration).

 If you are applying for Mathematics you will also need to sit STEP papers II and III.
 See the STEP information on the Maths page.
 STEP is not needed if you are applying for a subject other than maths.